Photos by Emirkan Corut and Ali Berkay Bilge

 Leman Sevda Darıcıoğlu & Natis fka.
 Hasan Aksaygın

-Taking its departure from the 90s archive of Turkey’s performance-art-history, Angelus Altera addresses the relationality between the notions of heritage and future.
-To understand ever-changing borders and boundaries of the 90s, the performance first looks to the 80s and navigates by drawing analogies between Turkey’s general socio-politics, Queer history, and the performance art history.
+Taking its departure from the 90s archive of Turkey’s performance-art history, Angelus Altera addresses the relationality between the notions of heritage and the future.
+To understand the ever-changing borders and boundaries of the 90s, the performance first looks to the 80s and navigates by drawing analogies between Turkey’s general socio-politics, Queer history, and performance art history.

 From a Queer perspective, Angelus Altera investigates the hegemonic history, past and present by focusing on the notions of visibility & invisibility, (op)pressure & ease, (en)closure & opening/coming out through the body and opens itself to the future.